haxala1r/nettapus/CONTRIBUTING.md

 	Note that this example of what **NOT** to do also clashes with multiple rules from the *Structs* section, meaning this is bad anyway.

-	Some would complain about function prototypes not fitting in a single line.
-Well, if you use so many parameters that it doesn't fit, then you're doing something wrong anyway.

 	Still, try to keep your paramater names short, descriptive and simple.
 	Don't name them `bytes_to_write` in a pointless endevaor to be descriptive.